 Who we are

-Lauren is licensed by the Texas State Board of Social Work Examiners as a Licensed Clinical Social Worker (#59857).
-She is also a board-approved clinical supervisor.
-Lauren is an active member of the National Association of Social Workers (NASW) and the Council on Social Work Education.
-She is the chair of the board for an organization called Better Together, and is involved in establishing an anti-hunger coalition in Nacogdoches County.
-She has previously served as the Region 7 Board Member for the National Association of Social Workers Texas Chapter and as an Advisory Board member for the Lone Star Victims Advocacy Project and Burke Systems of Care.
+Lauren is an active member of the National Association of Social Workers (NASW) and the Council on Social Work Education (CSWE).
+Lauren currently serves as Board Chair for Better Together and is actively involved in establishing an anti-hunger coalition in Nacogdoches County.
+She previously served as the Region 7 Board Member for the NASW Texas Chapter and as an Advisory Board member for the Lone Star Victims Advocacy Project and Burke Systems of Care.

 Born and raised in Nacogdoches, Lauren was excited to move home in 2016.
 She loves eating chips and queso, enjoys being active outdoors, gardening, cooking, spending time with friends, watching TV, and savors the time she spends with her husband and three kids.